 If 1 Line is selected, the display only shows results for the selected line in the picture.
 The line can be selected using the on-screen tools; see Line Select Function.
 Or the line can be selected directly on the Picture.

 Reference

-Choose between Scene Light (Stops) and Display Light (Nits).
+Choose between Scene Light and Display Light.
+The trace represents light level in the vertical axis.